 Our recently refurbished venue, The Julia & Hans Rausing Building (formerly The Moravian Church) is available for hire throughout the year for talks, concerts, workshops, meetings or conferences.

-This modern, light and spacious hall seats 80 people on comfortable chairs.
-The excellent audio-visual equipment includes projector, sound and lighting.
+This modern, light and spacious hall provides excellent audio and visual equipment which includes projector, sound (including a loop for the hard of hearing) and variable lighting modes.
 Tables can be arranged conference, workshop or theatre style for your event.
 Kitchen facilities are available.